springdoc/springdoc-openapi-demos/docs/migrating-from-springfox.md

-# Migrating from SpringFox Swagger 2
+# Migrating from SpringFox Swagger2

 + Remove springfox and swagger 2 dependencies.
 Add `springdoc-openapi-ui` dependency instead.
 + Replace swagger 2 annotations with swagger 3 annotations (it is already included with `springdoc-openapi-ui` dependency).